michaelshawnlockwood/michaelshawnlockwood.github.io/_posts/2025-09-07-data-landed-in-postgresql.md

 Phase 3 of the project reached a milestone: I created my very first PostgreSQL table and loaded real data into it.
 This wasn’t just a one-off test — it was a full workflow, from acquiring a public dataset in Parquet format, converting it to PSV, setting up cross-platform sharing between host and VM, and finally bulk-inserting it into PostgreSQL.
 Here’s the path.

 ## Converting Parquet to PSV
-Everything started with a dataset of **North Carolina municipal population and density** (`municipal-population-counts-certified-population-estimates-population-density.parquet` Now: `mpccpepd.parquet`).
+Everything started with a dataset of **North Carolina municipal population and density** (`municipal-population-counts-certified-population-estimates-population-density.parquet` → now `mpccpepd.parquet`).

 Using the conversion script I already built for the NYC Taxi project, I ran: